d3s-trento/contiki-uwb/README.md

-# DecaWave EVB1000/DWM1001 Contiki Port
+# DecaWave EVB1000/DWM1001 Contiki Port with integrated Glossy and Crystal

 ## Overview
-This repository contains a Contiki port for the DecaWave EVB1000 and DWM1001 platforms.
+[Contiki](https://github.com/contiki-os/contiki) is an open source operating system that runs on constrained embedded systems and provides standardized low-power wireless communication.

-Contiki is an open source operating system that runs on constrained embedded systems and provides standardized low-power wireless communication.
+This repository contains a Contiki OS port for the DecaWave EVB1000 and DWM1001 platforms and includes our implementations of Glossy and Crystal communication protocols and UWB ranging primitives.

 ## Port Features
 This port includes support for: